jlivingood/IETF-L4S-Deployment/Week3-PartB.md

 # Week 3 - Low Latency DNS Benchmark

-This testing is **OPTIONAL** and requires a device running Windows.
-Configuration required for the test is recommended for advanced users.
+This testing is optional and requires a device running Windows.
+The configuration required for the test is **recommended for advanced users.**

 ### Step 1 - Download DNS Benchmark
 1. Get the application at https://www.grc.com/files/DNSBench.exe.